kschan0214/sepia.documentation/docs/method/weightings.rst

 Further modulation on the weighting maps
 ----------------------------------------
 It is possible to further adjust the weighting map in SEPIA if a "quantitative unwrapping method" is chosen (e.g., SEGUE, ROMEO & region growing).
-This can be done by checking the "Exclude voxels using residual" option and select "Weighting map" as the input to be applied.
-The residual here is the relative residual of fitting the multi-echo data with a mono-exponential model:
+This can be done by checking the "Exclude voxels using residual" box and select "Weighting map" as the data to be applied.
+Here, the residual is the relative residual of fitting the multi-echo data with a mono-exponential model:

 .. math::
    relative residual = \frac{\sum^{t} \lvert \hat{S}(TE) - S(TE) \rvert ^{2}}{\sum^{t} \lvert S(TE) \rvert ^{2}}